Glossary of ancient Roman religion

 The vocabulary of ancient Roman religion was highly specialized.
 Its study affords important information about the religion, traditions and beliefs of the ancient Romans.
-This legacy is conspicuous in European cultural history in its influence on later juridical and religious vocabulary in Europe, particularly of the Western Church.
+This legacy is conspicuous in European cultural history in its influence on later juridical and religious vocabulary in Europe, particularly of the Christian Church.
 This glossary provides explanations of concepts as they were expressed in Latin pertaining to religious practices and beliefs, with links to articles on major topics such as priesthoods, forms of divination, and rituals.

 For theonyms, or the names and epithets of gods, see List of Roman deities.
 For public religious holidays, see Roman festivals.
 For temples see the List of Ancient Roman temples.
 Individual landmarks of religious topography in ancient Rome are not included in this list; see Roman temple.